 Not to mention, navigating the complicated road systems and sometimes absent road signs lead us to take many a wrong turn.
 Added to that, the north east is clogged with toll roads and a 5-minute drive through Delaware cost us a staggering $8.
 Then another $4 just to enter Baltimore, which paid us into a traffic jam and an almost pileup thanks to some classic North American bad driving, a subject I could rant about for some time.

-In Baltimore, we saw the Ravens’ stadium, and with nothing much to see in the city, we headed to a public swimming baths in a place that despite looking like a gangster movie on the outside, was full of friendly people inside.
-A little kid amusingly asked us about our van, “Y’all live in this thing?
-Y’all keep this thing clean?!”.
+In Baltimore, we saw the Ravens’ stadium and I met Geico the gecko, and with nothing much to see in the city, we headed to a public swimming baths.
+The scene of riots not too long ago, Baltimore was a shock, considering I thought segregation in America had ended long ago, yet we discovered that the city was still much divided.
+A little kid outside the swimming baths amusingly asked us about our van, “Y’all live in this thing?
+Y’all keep this thing clean?!”

 Next, we went to Washington D.C., starting the day at the Redskins’ stadium.
 Having visited other capitals, Washington was nothing like what I expected, less of a city and more of a collection of impressive buildings set around a giant park.
 We saw the Washington monument obelisk, the WWII monument (odd to see American dates rather than the European dates we’re used to), the reflection pool, the Lincoln memorial, and the White House.

 Outside the White House, we were lucky to be given free tickets to the Fall Gardens tour, one of two weekends the gardens are opened to the public each year, so we got right up to the doors of the White House, which was pretty impressive.
 There’s no camping in Washington so we headed back Baltimore, where we watched the Panthers beat the Seahawks.